MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 * Start the **Remoting Player** on your Microsoft HoloLens.
 * Take note of the HoloLens **IP address**.
 It will be displayed as a hologram by the **Remoting Player** as soon as it launches.
-* Open the installed application in your PC.
+* Open the installed application on your PC.
-* Once application is launched, enter the **IP address** and click on **Connect** button to connect.
+* Once the application is launched, enter the **IP address** and click on the **Connect** button to connect.

 ## Congratulations

-In this tutorial, you learned how to create Holographic Remoting remote app and connect to HoloLens 2 at any point providing a way to visualize 3D content in Mixed Reality.
-Once the HoloLens is connected to the Holographic Remoting PC application, you should see the Mixed Reality experience that is been streaming into your HoloLens 2 device.
+In this tutorial, you learned how to create a Holographic Remoting remote app and connect to HoloLens 2 at any point, providing a way to visualize 3D content in Mixed Reality.
+Once the HoloLens connected to the Holographic Remoting PC application, you should see the Mixed Reality experience that has been streaming into your HoloLens 2 device.